rblack42/pylitproject/rst/introduction/01-concepts.rst

 My lectures always tell a story.
 They are not just a presentation of dry facts.
 I have always tried to take students on a journey of discovery.
-Along the way, I introduce them to the tools of their trade, to prepare then for whatever job wait for them.
+Along the way, I introduce them to the tools of their trade, to prepare then for whatever job waits for them.
 That means I present code examples that start off small and build up to a complete final program.
 I run these code examples as I discuss them in the notes.
-A single small program may go through several evolutions until it reaches an end point.
+A single small program may go through several evolutionary steps until it reaches an end point.
 If you think about it, a set of lectures presenting a single program from start to finish is the kind of documentation maintainers need.
 They are designed to take the reader on the journey of development, explaining everything along the way!
 In a classroom setting the "why" of the code is very important!

-How do I make all of that happen using Sphinx?
+How did I make all of that happen using Sphinx?

 The answer is a bit painful, I ended up maintaining many different versions of the example code and included those versions in the notes.
 For static display of these